 What are Symptoms of a Bad Cub Cadet Deck Belt?

-The symptoms of a bad Cub Cadet deck belt are squealing of the belt, a bad lawn cut, the blades aren’t turning, or the belt fell off.
+The symptoms of a bad Cub Cadet deck belt are squealing of the belt, a bad lawn cut, the blades aren’t turning, or the belt falling off.
 For more details, read, “How to Tell Your Cub Cadet Mower Belt is Bad”.

 Why Your Belt May Keep Coming Off Your Cub Cadet